Term 3 Sport – Athletics Season

 We are also hoping to receive Sporting Schools funding to run a gymnastics program for several class groups in Term Three .

-Children at Holy Spirit are involved in a formal Physical Education programme from Kindergarten through to Year Six.
-Each class has a 50 minute lesson each week.
+Children at Holy Spirit are involved in a formal Physical Education program from Kindergarten through to Year Six.
+Each class has a 50-minute lesson each week.
 Added to this, classroom teachers also cater for extra sport or fitness time.

 Year Five and Six also have a Term Two Lightning Carnival amongst six other regional Catholic primary schools competing in Netball, Soccer and AFL football.